Jo Schroeder (reg. MBACP, DPhil)

 I am a member of the British Association for Counselling and Psychotherapy (BACP)and am listed on their register accredited by the Professional Standards Authority for Health and Social Care.
 This gives you an assurance that I meet and adhere to their high professional standards and gives you a place to turn should you have concerns.

 I am dedicated to ethical practice - guided by the code of ethics of the BACP.
 This means I attend to my own continued personal and professional development with the aim of working in the best way I can with you.
-If I felt I could not meet what you need I would let you know and refer you to another professional, where possible.
 I aim to live and work with integrity, transparency and genuineness so that you can always know where you stand.

 Prior to beginning therapeutic work, I studied and worked for 10 years at the University of Oxford and later for Glasgow University as an applied statistics researcher and lecturer.
 Whilst therapeutic work is very different in nature, I bring with me clear thinking, an ability to hold focus and recognise patterns within a wider context, and a grounding in how to use theory to make my work most effective.
 This, together with my sensitivity, intuition and genuine care helps me to work gently and effectively with complex and confusing experiences